enesterovaa/Postman/README.md

 # Postman

-Homeworks from Vadim Ksendzov's course.
+This repo contains homeworks from Vadim Ksendzov's course.